 “I only like to garden in the shade, so for me it’s fun to work in the backyard,” shares Vermont gardener Heather.
 “It gets about 4 hours of sun per day, so most of the day is shaded and easy to work.
 It’s just enough sun that we can pretty much grow most things”.

-Conclusion: Embracing the Beauty of Shade
+Embracing the Beauty of Shade

 Shaded areas in the landscape need not be viewed as limitations but rather as opportunities to create distinctive garden spaces with their own unique character.
 As garden designer Susanna Grant discovered, even the darkest urban space between buildings can be transformed into “nothing short of enchanting”.